Leinsan/Leinsan/README.md

 - 👋 Hi, I’m @Leinsan
-- 👀 I’m interested in UI/UX Design, Web Design, and Machine Learning
+- 👀 I’m interested in UI/UX Design, Data Analysis, and Machine Learning
 - 🌱 I’m currently learning Java, C Language, and Machine Learning using Tensorflow
 - 💞️ I’m looking to collaborate on Data Analyst Project
 - 📫 How to reach me ...